raspine/vim-target/README.md

 environments.

-As the current buffer may be linked by several executable targets, it's not "water proof" and will work best if your the current buffer/file has a CMakeList.txt defined in the same directory.
+As the current buffer may be linked by several executable targets, it's not "water proof" and will work best if the current buffer/file has a CMakeList.txt defined in the same directory.

 I mainly use it in my .vimrc to launch stuff together with [vim-breakgutter](http://github.com/raspine/vim-breakgutter) and